mpilhlt/reference-extraction/docs/content/workshop-2023/cfp.md

 As submissions, we expect a short abstract of your presentation which also references previous work in the subject area (papers and code, if applicable).
 The presentations on the workshop should not exceed 20 minutes each.

-While the workshops will be organized in a hybrid format, we hope to be able to meet you in person.
+While the workshop will be organized in a hybrid format, we hope to be able to meet you in person.
 Participation is free of charge.
 Travel and accomodation cannot be reimbursed.

 Please send your submission to wagner@lhlt.mpg.de.
 Deadline for submissions is Feb 28th 2023.
 All submitters will be notified of their status by March 13th 2023.